WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/bi-weekly-meetings-2024.md

 ### Where do you need help from Bastian?

 * Graphic design application review
+  * worried about finding autistic designer as priority
+  * BGT can reach out to person he met in Florence
+  * GA can reach out to AG (contact in US)
 * Prioritising issues from user testing
 * SSI CW planning
+  * maybe see with DS for funding of one person of AutSPACEs team to go

 ### What would you like to work during the next two weeks?

 * AI UK!
 * March newsletter
+  * check with DS for alternative to WP
+  * interview CbD co-presenters (people's panel in AI)
 * Plan April meet-up session
 * More work with AM on writing for platform
+* User testing
+  * Send reminder email for user testing, for 2 missing participants
   * Upload notes from user testing to GitHub and transform into issues
 * Plan SSI workshop

 ## 04 March 2024